– Tata X451 premium hatchback will make its debut at the 2018 Auto Expo.

-– The Tata X451 will be designed with inputs from Tata’s three design studios (based in Pune, U.K and Italy), and JLR.
+– The hatchback will be designed with inputs from Tata’s three design studios and JLR.

-– It will be the company’s first product to be developed on AMP (Advanced Modular Platform).
+– It will be Tata’s first product to be developed on AMP (Advanced Modular Platform).

 – IMPACT 2.0 design philosophy